swcarpentry/python-novice-inflammation/instructors.md

 >     return result
 > ~~~
 > ~~~ {.output}
-> Answer:
-> The first assertion checks that the input sequence `values` is not empty; an empty sequence such as `[]` will make it fail.
+> The first assertion checks that the input sequence `values` is not empty.
+>   An empty sequence such as `[]` will make it fail.
-> The second assertion checks that the first value in the list is positive; input such as `[-1,0,2,3]` will make it fail.
+> The second assertion checks that the first value in the list is positive.
+>   Input such as `[-1,0,2,3]` will make it fail.
-> The third assertion checks that the running total always increases; input such as `[0,1,3,-5,4]` will make it fail.
+> The third assertion checks that the running total always increases.
+>   Input such as `[0,1,3,-5,4]` will make it fail.
 > ~~~

 > ## Fixing and testing {.challenge}
 >
 > Fix `range_overlap`.
 Re-run `test_range_overlap` after each change you make.
 >
-> One possible solution:
 >~~~ {.output}
 >import numpy
 >def range_overlap(ranges):